Specific treatment for cancer will be determined by your doctor based on:

 Prevention (keep cancer from developing)

-Prolonged life (keeping the cancer under control)
+Prolonged life (keep the cancer under control)

 Palliation (Palliation is treatment for a symptom of the cancer, such as pain.
 It is not a treatment for the cancer itself.
 The goal of palliation treatment is to improve the quality of life, and provide comfort and support.)